Click on the question to view the answer.

 Art supplies, portable musical instruments, reading materials etc. depending on the client’s interests.

-What other services does Colorado Recovery provide?
+As a mental illness treatment center, what other services does Colorado Recovery provide?

 - Case management services including coordination of care with outside providers, assistance securing independent housing, benefit applications, money management, and other appropriate referrals.